 Figure 2: Steps during BB process and choice of experimental verified bottles

 All bottles shown in figure 2 and more were computed with NOGRID pointsBlow software and the results were compared with bottles produced by a real production line.
 The focus of attention during this investigation lay on the wall thickness distribution of the final bottle (see also figure 7) and the agreement between simulation results and real bottle measurement results were perfect.
-The weights of the bottles evaluated were in the range between 200 g and 1500 g.
-The computation time depends on gob weight and can increase from one hour up to eight hours using a conventional high end PC (eg Intel i7 990x).
+The weights of the bottles evaluated in this project were in the range between 200 g and 1500 g.
+Since then many other container designs and weights were successfully computed in other projects, for example perfume bottles with low weights.
+The computation time depends on gob weight and can increase from one hour up to eight hours using a conventional high end PC (e.g. Intel i7 990x).
 For 3D simulations there are noticeably small values and the user can run several jobs each day.

 The first question for the user starting to work with NOGRID pointsBlow is how to generate the geometry (figure 3), the shape of the blank mold, the shape of the final mold, the plug or plunger shape and of course, the geometry of the initial glass gob immediately before loading.